Looking great keeps us feeling and thinking great

 I wondered about the connection between fashion and mental health, so I decided to do a little research to see if anyone had studied what I had experienced.

-The Connection Between Fashion and Mental Health
+The Connection Between Fashion and Mental Wellness

 I read a Huff Post article about the mental benefits of dressing for work.
 According to the article, a psychologist at Baptist Behavioral Health, De’Von Patterson, said that by getting ready for work, “you’re actually getting your brain ready for a better workday.”